jward0/Intelligent-Intruder/README.md

 concerned with infrastructure security, and conservation or research work involving environmental monitoring.
 To assess the patrol strategies used in such a situation, models of potential attackers are necessary, and the more intelligent and realistic the attacker model, the more useful our analysis.
-We seek to create a reinforcement learning-based adversary that operates under realistic constraints to effectively attack patrol systems using unknown strategies.
+We seek to create a deep learning-based adversary that operates under realistic constraints to effectively attack patrol systems using unknown strategies.
 The student will: (1) design and test an ML architecture utilising on-line, one-shot reinforcement learning to maximise its probability of successful attack against simulated patrol systems, and, as a